HP Inc drops Bluechip Infotech as Aussie distributor

 “At HP, we review our distribution model on an ongoing basis, and adjust as required to ensure we are meeting our customer’s needs.”

+The HP spokesperson added that the distribution agreement officially ends on 20 August, although Bluechip’s announcement said it would cease the HP business by 1 August 2021.

-Bluechip’s announcement ensured customers that any backorders will be fulfilled, but as of 1 August 2021, the HP business will cease unless there is stock coming in that is not allocated or if there is still stock at hand.
+The announcement ensured customers that any backorders will be fulfilled and after 1 August there won't be HP products available for sale, unless there is stock coming in that is not allocated or if there is still stock of specific products at hand.

 "[Bluechip Infotech] would like to thank you for the HP business you have done in the past through us and hopefully we can continue our business relationship in other areas," the announcement read.